Finding a Top Financial Advisor Firm in Grand Rapids, Michigan

 Retirement Wealth Advisors, Inc.

-Retirement Wealth Advisors, Inc. is a fee-based financial advisor firm that connects clients to its large network of 194 financial advisors.
+Retirement Wealth Advisors, Inc. is a fee-only financial advisor firm that connects clients to its large network of 189 financial advisors.
 The firm’s typical clients include individuals, businesses, trusts, estates, charitable organizations and pension and profit-sharing plans.
 You must have at least $25,000 in investable assets to open an advisory relationship with this firm.

 Certain advisors may earn commissions from the sale of insurance policies.
 However, the firm is a fiduciary, meaning its advisors are required by law to act in your best financial interest.